OSMCha/osmcha-django/README.rst

 We have some instances running ``osmcha-django``:

 The main instance is https://http://osmcha.mapbox.com/.
-You can see the API documentation at https://osmcha.mapbox.com/api-docs/.
+You can check the API documentation at https://osmcha.mapbox.com/api-docs/.

-Furthermore, we have a test instance running at https://osmcha-django-api-test.tilestream.net/.
+Furthermore, we have a test instance running at https://osmcha-django-staging.tilestream.net/.

 Deployment
 ------------